 St Lawrence Church Clock

-If you think that is strange, well consider this - the clock mechanism when it was originally installed had no dial at all!
+Attached to the dial is a single hand to record the hour: the clock has never had a minute hand.
+If you think that is strange, well consider this - the clock mechanism when it was originally installed had neither a dial nor a hand!

 The original purpose of tower, or turret clocks as they are often called, was to strike the hours on a bell in the tower.
 That was their most important function in spite of the later idea of supplying them with outside dials.
 A good example of this is the oldest working medieval clock in this country, nearby in Salisbury Cathedral which dates from 1386 or possibly even earlier.